hdShang/arxiv-daily/docs/cs-CV/2025-10-06/papers/251004477v1-medclm-learning-to-localize-and-reason-via-a-cot-curriculum-in-medic.md

 ---
 layout: default
-title: MedCLM: Learning to Localize and Reason via a CoT-Curriculum in Medical Vision-Language Models
+title: "MedCLM: Learning to Localize and Reason via a CoT-Curriculum in Medical Vision-Language Models"
 ---

 # MedCLM: Learning to Localize and Reason via a CoT-Curriculum in Medical Vision-Language Models